KingGerry01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 If the path be beautiful, lets not ask where it leads - Create a script that counts the number of directories in the PATH Global variables - Create a script that lists environment variables Local variables - Create a script that lists all local variables and environment variables, and functions.
+Local Variable - Create a script that creates a new local variable.
+Name: BEST
+Value: School